qizeng-design/Level-calculator/README.md

 - Add unit switching (mm / m)
 - Improve UI/UX design
 - Add accessibility checks (e.g. ramp compliance)
+- Add scale bar
+- Keyboard shortcut — pressing Enter in any field triggers Calculate
+- Copy to clipboard button on each result so values can be pasted directly into drawings or spreadsheets

 ## 👩‍💻 Author